Taludas/SmallModsCollection/README.md

 -----

-### Fix floating Celluloid Planes for Chemical Plant in NW
+### ~~Fix floating Celluloid Planes for Chemical Plant in NW~~
 ![banner](https://user-images.githubusercontent.com/64583643/170460797-7c2b5775-cf50-44bd-93f0-c3feb8e8cc51.png)

-This small mod fixes the notorious bug with the floating plains of celluloid in the chemical factory for celluloid which Ubi continues to ignore or just won't fix, so I did it myself.
+~~This small mod fixes the notorious bug with the floating plains of celluloid in the chemical factory for celluloid which Ubi continues to ignore or just won't fix, so I did it myself.~~ NO LONGER NECESSARY SINCE GU16 FIXED THIS!

 -----